 3D Shapes: Cube, Cylinder, Triangular prism, rectangular prism, sphere

-Children have been practicing counting by ones, fives and tens.
+Children have been practicing counting by ones, twos, fives and tens to 120.
 You can help your child by counting objects at home.
 Count as you go up and down the stairs, the number of steps to your child's bedroom, peas on a dinner plate, legos, toys in the tub, etc. See if your child can identify what number comes next or before.
 Have your child compare sets of objects and determine if a number is greater than or less than.
 See if your child can count on from a given number.
 Look for numbers in your travels.
 See if your child can identify numbers on signs or on objects.
 Allow your child to help with baking and encourage them to learn how to measure items needed for a recipe.
 Take time daily to practice counting orally and counting objects to help build speed and fluency.
 These activities will help build number sense for your child.

-Addition is the first math skill most students learn and mastering addition in kindergarten can be the first step toward a long-lasting appreciation of math.
+Addition is the first math skill most students learn and mastering addition in first grade can be the first step toward a long-lasting appreciation of math.
 Today's children are bombarded with messages about the challenging nature of math.
 Girls in particular are susceptible to stereotypes that they aren't good at math and these stereotypes can hinder their performance.
-Basic addition helps kindergartners gain confidence and demonstrates to them the real-life usefulness of math.
+Basic addition helps first graders gain confidence and demonstrates to them the real-life usefulness of math.
 This can create a lifelong interest in math that will help your child excel when they reach more challenging math classes.
 Your child doesn't need to memorize complex addition problems to master the basics of addition.
 Instead, I will focus on helping your child use physical objects, called "manipulatives," to help them count.
 Counting and adding manipulatives helps students understand the concepts behind math problems.
-Number writing and recognition, as well as memorization of a few basic addition problems, are also part of our kindergarten addition curriculum.
+Number writing and recognition, as well as memorization of a few basic addition problems, are also part of our first grade addition curriculum.